aleen42/PersonalWiki/post/rain/rain.md

     <img src="./RainEffects.jpg" />
 </p>

-Today we’d like to share some WebGL experiments with you.
+Today we'd like to share some WebGL experiments with you.
 The idea is to create a very realistic looking rain effect and put it in different scenarios.
-In this article, we’ll give an overview of the general tricks and techniques used to make this effect.
+In this article, we'll give an overview of the general tricks and techniques used to make this effect.

 ```
 Please note that the effect is highly experimental and might not work as expected in all browsers.
 Best viewed in Chrome.